 10. Grow Bristol

-Grow Bristol are leading a movement for smart urban farming.
-Through indoor vertical farms which use hydroponics and a controlled environment, Grow Bristol can produce high quality, local produce all year round – without pesticides and without harming the environment.
+Grow Bristol is leading a movement for smart urban farming.
+Through indoor vertical farms which use hydroponics and a controlled environment, Grow Bristol can produce high-quality, local produce all year round – without pesticides and without harming the environment.